Tomokii17/Tomokii17/README.md

-- 👋 Hi, I’m @Tomokii17
+👋 Hi, I'm @Tomokii17
-- 👀 I’m interested in Software engineering and harware and programing
+💻 I'm interested in Software Engineering, hardware, and programming
-- 🌱 I’m currently learning language C !!
+📚 I'm currently learning the C language!!
-- 📫 How to reach me danielbwolf10@gmail.com
+📫 How to reach me: danielbwolf10@gmail.com
-- 😄 Pronouns: he/him
+⚧ Pronouns: he/him
-- ⚡ Fun fact: my fav color is green !
+🎨 Fun fact: my favorite color is green!
-- Im currently at the first semester of software engennering at UNIGRAN
+🏫 I'm currently in my first semester of Software Engineering at UNIGRAN

 <!---
 Tomokii17/Tomokii17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.